 Will also appears in the Employment Tribunal on a regular basis, representing both Claimants and Respondents, as well as in the Employment Appeal Tribunal.
 He is regularly instructed in multi-day discrimination, whistleblowing and unfair dismissal cases, amongst others.

 Within the employment sphere Will has a particular interest in claims involving psychiatric injury, in which his personal injury practice gives him particular expertise.
-He has acted in a number of recent cases involving claims of significant psychiatric injury caused by discrimination at work, and brings to this work both particular expertise and sensitivity towards often very vulnerable Claimants.
+He has acted in a number of recent cases involving claims of significant psychiatric injury caused by discrimination at work, and his personal injury experience assists him to bring to this work both particular expertise and sensitivity towards often very vulnerable Claimants.

 Will studied Modern History at Oxford University, before completing his Graduate Diploma in Law.
 He is a Lord Denning Scholar of Lincoln’s Inn.
 He was a Pegasus Scholar to Washington DC in 2012.
 Outside of the law his interests are history; politics; music; and sport, rowing in particular, having twice coxed the Great Britain Under 18 VIII at the Junior World Championships, as well as the Oxford reserve boat in the 2004 Boat Race.

 Will acts for both Claimants and Defendants in personal injury actions, although more often for Claimants.
 His cases involve a wide range of such claims, including road traffic accidents, claims under the Occupiers Liability Act, and the Fatal Accidents Act, as well as employers’ liability claims (including stress-at-work claims) and cross-border personal injury claims.
 He also appears in claims under the Animals Act, particularly in equine cases, an area of his practice that has grown significantly in recent years.